-It seems clear from the opening to his gospel that John was addressing some faith problems in the early church, as well as both competition from and attacks by groups outside the church.
-Part of the evidence revealing those problems is the insertion by John not once but three times that John the Baptizer was most definitely NOT the messiah, NOT the one foretold in Jewish scripture.
+All four gospel authors did deal with other questions as well, and one of the big questions was over the relative supremacy between Jesus and John the Baptist.
+For example, part of the evidence revealing those problems is the insertion by John not once but three times that John the Baptizer was most definitely NOT the messiah, NOT the one foretold in Jewish scripture.
 There would, of course, be no reason for him to insert these negative affirmations unless there was a significant competing movement that saw John the Baptizer as the messiah instead of Jesus.